Porostik/solana-pda/README.md

 ### Goals:

-[x] - Create simple Solana Program for working with PDA.
+- [x] - Create simple Solana Program for working with PDA.

-[x] - Create cli interface for working with Solana Program.
+- [x] - Create cli interface for working with Solana Program.

-[] - Create api interface for working with Solana Program.
+- [ ] - Create api interface for working with Solana Program.

-[] - Add database.
+- [ ] - Add database.

-[] - Add error-handling for Program and cli/api interfaces.
+- [ ] - Add error-handling for Program and cli/api interfaces.

+- [ ] - Add tests.

 # CLI.